-There are two major levels of sedation available in our office:
+There are various levels of sedation in the practice of sedation dentistry.

 Perhaps surprisingly, the overwhelming majority of procedures require only the lowest level of sedation.
 This would cover the vast majority of minor surgeries and reduce the discomfort patients experience.
 At this level of sedation, the patient is conscious and aware of their surroundings.
 Nitrous oxide is one type of minimal sedation.

 The next level is known as moderate sedation which lowers the patients' awareness and level of consciousness even further.
 All cardiovascular functions continue and although the patient's consciousness is altered, they are able to react to commands and questions.
 Oral sedation is considered a minimal to moderate level of sedation.